OldManAlpha/Monopoly-Deal/README.md

 - `kick [Player Name]`: Remove a player or bot from the game and return all of their cards back to the deck.
 - `stop`: Closes the server.
 - `edittools`: Displays and describes tools that can help you in creating your own custom deck.
+- `editdeck`: A hub for editing the deck.
+- `createcard`: Shows a list of cards that can be created instantly.

 <details>
 <summary><b>Advanced commands</b></summary>